chaseruskin/orbit/docs/src/tutorials/gates_revisited.md

 ## Extending the Yilinx target

 Next, we want to program our Yilinx FPGA with the OR gate design to test it on the board.
 However, there are some quick updates we first want to apply to the ".orbit/yilinx.py" script.
-- We want a way to specify which I/O pins of the FPGA will be used during placement and routing
+- We want a way to specify which I/O pins of the FPGA will be used during placement and routing.
 - We want a way to specify whether to program the FPGA bitstream to SRAM storage (volatile) or flash storage (nonvolatile).

 After searching through Yilinx documentation for hours, you learn that the Yilinx design tool can accept .ydc files for FPGA pin assignments.
 Let's edit our yilinx target to collect any .ydc files our project may have during Orbit's planning step.